 On May 16, 2014, governor Mark Dayton signed the bill into law because of health and environmental concerns about the chemical.
 Though the ban doesn't take effect until Jan.
 1, 2017, one of its lead sponsors, state senator John Marty forecasts that most manufacturers will phase out triclosan by then on their own.

 "While this is an effort to ban triclosan from one of the 50 states, I think it will have a greater impact than that," Marty told Minneapolis CBS affiliate WCCO.

-Developed more than 40 years ago, this ingredient claimed to kill germs, but FDA studies suggest that not only is it ineffective, it also may be harmful.
+Developed more than 40 years ago, this ingredient claimed to do away with germs, but FDA studies suggest that not only is it ineffective, it also may be harmful.
 Researchers indicate that triclosan could promote the growth of drug-resistant bacteria.

 Marty believes that the federal government will likely take action, too.
 Some companies like Procter & Gamble have altered their toothpaste formulas to be triclosan-free.
-Last year, the FDA announced that it would revisit the safety of triclosan and other "germ-killing" ingredients.
+Last year, the FDA announced that it would revisit the safety of triclosan.
 Notably, hand sanitizers do not contain triclosan, but use alcohol as the main ingredient.